Epistle of Ignatius to the Smyrnaeans: Content

-The letter is also the earliest recorded evidence of the use of the term "Catholic Church.”
-Saint Ignatius, who wrote some 900 years before the Great Schism, uses the term "Catholic" to mean the "Universal Church".
+The letter is also the earliest recorded evidence of the use of the term "Catholic Church".
+Saint Ignatius, who wrote some 900 years before the Great Schism, uses the term "Catholic" to mean the "Universal Church" (as the term "Catholic" comes from the Greek katholikos, meaning "universal").

+The letter emphasizes the importance for the community of Smyrnaeans to follow the bishop: